Sunand-e/Zanda-wiki/Groups-and-Organisations.md

 -   Create new users in their group.

--   View reports on user progress.
+-   View reports on user progress

-##### 4.1.1.
-Restrictions

--   A Group Leader does not use the credits system.

--   They can only assign users the `Member` role.

--   If an enrolment action exceeds available licenses, it is blocked.

-#### 4.2.
-Organisation Leader

-An Organisation Leader has similar responsibilities to a Group Leader but with additional constraints:

--   They can **only upload new users to their own organisation**.
+-   They can only upload new users to their own group (they will be added as group 'members').

--   They can **only assign GroupProvisionedCourses**.

--   They can **see reports related to their organisation**.

--   They can **only delete users they initially created**, provided those users are not in another group.

--   **They cannot remove Group Leaders.**

--   **They have visibility into the remaining credits before assigning courses.**

-#### 4.3.
-Tenant Admin
+**4.2.
+Tenant Admin**

-A Tenant Admin oversees multiple organisations and manages credits.
+A Tenant Admin oversees multiple groups / organisations and manages credits for organisations.
 They can:

+-   Add users to a group as eithe r a member or a group leader

 -   View the current credit count and total credits for each organisation.